awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-codebuild-devicefarm.md

    1. In **Environment**, choose **Managed image**\.
 For **Operating system**, choose **Ubuntu**\.

    1. For **Runtime**, choose **Android**\.
 For **Version**, choose **aws/codebuild/android\-java\-8:26\.1\.1**\.
-AWS CodeBuild uses this OS image, which has Android Studio installed, to build your app\.
+CodeBuild uses this OS image, which has Android Studio installed, to build your app\.

-   1. For **Service role**, choose your AWS CodeBuild service role\.
+   1. For **Service role**, choose your CodeBuild service role\.

    1. For **Build specifications**, choose **Use the buildspec\.yml in the source code root directory**\.

    1. Choose **Create build project**\.
-This creates an AWS CodeBuild project that uses the `buildspec.yml` in your repository for configuration\.
+This creates a CodeBuild project that uses the `buildspec.yml` in your repository for configuration\.
 The build project uses a service role to manage AWS service permissions\.
 This step might take a couple of minutes\.

 1. To create your pipeline and add a source stage, do the following:

-   1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [https://console\.aws\.amazon\.com/codepipeline/](https://console.aws.amazon.com/codepipeline/)\.
+   1. Sign in to the AWS Management Console and open the CodePipeline console at [https://console\.aws\.amazon\.com/codepipeline/](https://console.aws.amazon.com/codepipeline/)\.

    1. Choose **Create pipeline**\.
 On the **Step 1: Choose pipeline settings** page, in **Pipeline name**, enter the name for your pipeline\.

    1. In **Service role**, leave **New service role** selected, and leave **Role name** unchanged\.
 You can also choose to use an existing service role, if you have one\.
 **Note**
-If you use an AWS CodePipeline service role that was created before July 2018, you need to add permissions for Device Farm\.
+If you use a CodePipeline service role that was created before July 2018, you need to add permissions for Device Farm\.
 To do this, open the IAM console, find the role, and then add the following permissions to the role's policy\.
 For more information, see [Add Permissions for Other AWS Services](how-to-custom-role.md#how-to-update-role-new-services)\.

       ```
       {